Breezy1214/Library-Management-System/README.md

 ## Overview

-This Library Management System is a simple Java application designed to manage books and users in a library setting.
-The system allows for adding and removing books, managing user registrations, and handling book borrow and return operations.
+This Library Management System is a simple Java school project designed to manage books and users in a library setting.
+The
+system allows for adding and removing books, managing user registrations, and handling book borrow and return operations.
 It uses serialization for data persistence, saving and loading the state of books and users from files.

 ## Features